 Real Estate Law

-Before signing a CPCV, commonly referred to in English as a Promissory Purchase and Sale Agreement, it is prudent to review the draft contract, the documentation and the essential conditions of the transaction.
+Before signing a CPCV, often described in English as a Promissory Purchase and Sale Agreement, it is prudent to review the draft, the property documentation, the deposit, financing conditions and completion timeline.

-A promissory purchase and sale agreement may define obligations, deadlines, deposit arrangements, conditions, consequences of breach and steps up to completion.
-Legal review helps assess these points before signing.
+A CPCV may define obligations, deadlines, deposit arrangements, financing conditions, breach consequences and the path to completion.
+Legal review helps assess these points before the buyer or seller becomes bound by relevant commitments.

 The information on this page is general and does not replace legal analysis of a specific situation.